 Action History would be an extremely valuable tool in this circumstance in that it would allow you to look directly at the item and see what the last action was performed and who the item is currently with in your workflow process.
 You can use the information to improve your process going forward.

-First thing we need to do is enable execution results to log.
-This is done inside of the Advanced Settings in our Infowise Actions screen.
-Click ‘Add execution results to log’ and save your Action.
-We need to enable logging for each action we would like to log.
+The first thing we need to do is enable logging.
+This is done inside of the Advanced Settings in our Ultimate Forms Actions screen.
+Check Log results for each action.

-In Office 365 we can also access Action History through the ribbon as shown below.
+In Microsoft 365 we access Action History through the ribbon as shown below.

 Setting up on-premise Action History is a bit different.
 For on-premise, an Actions column must be created before when actions are added to the list.
-That column then allows you to expand for more detail view as shown below.
+That column then allows you to expand for more detail.

 Now that this column is created, Infowise will allow you to add an action to the list.
-As you can see below, Infowise is connected to the newly created Actions column in the Advanced Settings section.
-Just like in Office 365, we need to click ‘Add execution results to log’ to enable Action History.
+Infowise is connected to the newly created Actions column in the Advanced Settings section.
+Just like in Microsoft 365, we need to click ‘Add execution results to log’ to enable Action History.

 You can now create your actions.